-In choosing generally to combine the roles of chairman and CEO, the Board takes into consideration the highly technical nature of the airline business and the importance of deep, industry-specific knowledge and a thorough understanding of the Company's business environment in setting agendas and leading the Board's discussions.
+In choosing to combine the roles of chairman and CEO, the Board takes into consideration the highly technical nature of the airline business and the importance of deep, industry-specific knowledge along with a thorough understanding of the Company's business environment.
 Combining the roles also provides a clear leadership structure for the management team.
-Because the CEO has a depth of understanding of the many complexities of the airline business, the regulatory environment, and the Company's strategy - all of which are critically important to the Company's performance - the Board believes that he or she generally is best suited to serve as chairman and to preside over the majority of the Board's discussions, with the exception of the regular sessions of the independent directors, which are led by the independent lead director.
+Because the CEO has a depth of understanding of the many complexities of the airline business, the regulatory environment and the Company's strategy - all of which are critically important to the Company's performance - the Board believes that he or she generally is best suited to serve as chairman and to preside over the majority of the Board's discussions, with the exception of the regular sessions of the independent directors, which are led by the independent lead director.